A bartender who found a place to shine. A non-profit worker with a 'huge heart.' These are the victims of the Colorado club shooting

-As Colorado Springs residents and leaders wrap their arms around the 17 people injured and others traumatized in the Club Q shooting, loved ones are remembering five patrons who did not survive the attack on the beloved LGBTQ nightclub.
+As Colorado Springs residents and leaders wrap their arms around the 19 people injured and others traumatized in the Club Q shooting, loved ones are remembering the five who did not survive the attack on the beloved LGBTQ nightclub.

 The Colorado Springs Police Department identified the five victims as: